leonigmig/reclaim/docs/_sources/pages/production.rst.txt

 -----

 Voices with patterns of notes
-- with a fractaline structure
+- with a fractaline structure (shenker)
 - which refer back the bass tonality

 Upto 3 independent voices - harmony or counterpoint